Island Yacht Club

 IYC is accessible by water via private club tender.

 The Island Yacht Club is a proprietary yacht club in Toronto, Ontario Canada.
 The club is located on 16 acre of land on Mugg's Island, one of the islands in the Toronto Islands.
-The club is accessible from April to October using the club's private boat from downtown.
+The club is accessible from April to October using the club's private boat from downtown, boarding at Queens Quay for a 10 minute ride to the club.
 The club has its own marina providing docking and marine services to members.
 Since 2015, it has been managed by Blockhouse Bay Management Company, per an agreement with the Island Yacht Club, whose members still own the lease.

 Facilities

 Facilities provided by the club include a clubhouse, tennis courts, nature trail, and pool.
 Social activities include holiday buffets and barbecues, sailing lessons and camps, family and children's activities.
 Dockage is available for both power and sailboats.
 The clubhouse incorporates a dining room, bar, lounge, locker rooms, and a children's club annex.
 The east side of Mugg's Island is a bird sanctuary.

 The 7600 sqft clubhouse was designed for "people who would rather be outside" by Montgomery Sisam Architects in 2006.
 It won the Ontario Association of Architects Design of Excellence.
 This clubhouse was built to replace the original clubhouse, which burned down in June 2004.